How To Get More Business Reviews: 5 ways to ask for reviews across your social sites

 Make it easy for them as well.
 Add the link and make it as simple as click and review.
 You can also keep your review links in your signature.
 That way whenever anybody receives communication from you, they will be reminded to add a review of your service.

 When someone refers a client to you, it means they are happy.
 In addition to saying thanks for the referral, ask them to go a step further and provide you with a review.

-Facebook just announced local search and with everything Facebook does, you better believe that local search will greatly impact local businesses.
+Facebook’s local search greatly impacts local businesses.
 If you haven’t yet begun to build your Facebook Fan Page with reviews and content, now is the time.

 So don’t just hope great reviews happen.
 Make them happen if you want to see growth.

 Ready to make reviews a priority?
-Add them to your list of ways to create growth in 2016.
+Add them to your list of ways to create future growth.